ThomasLee94/graph_challenges/PROJECT.md

-## Instagram followers/following modelling
+## Airline modelling

-Data will be modelled from a bot developed by @IkeyBenz
+I will be modelling major cities in the US, distances are not accurate.

+I will be answering the following questions:

-1. Find Biggest influencer.
+    1. Find most connected airports.

-2. Lonliest user.
+    2. Least connected airports.

+    4. Can you travel to every airports from a vertex (Eurelian)

-3. Time to send a message (shortest path).
+    3. Shortest path between 2 airports (shortest path).